manuelquezada23/coconet-final-project/README.md

 ### `npm install`

-Once you have installed all the node modules, make sure to activate the back end by running:
+Once you have installed all the node modules, make sure to activate the backend by running:

 ### `cd spring-boot`